chunky-dev/docs/ChunkyDocs/docs/getting_started/your_first_render.md

 Adjust CPU load and threads as you see fit.
 Chunky renders using solely CPU though a GPU rendering plugin is in development.

-> If you plan to use your PC while it is rendering / have a weaker computer, reduce CPU load OR reduce threads as you see fit.
-Typically reducing the number of threads that Chunky uses provides much more control over actual system usage.
-Be aware that lower CPU load / less threads can significantly increase render times!
+> If you plan to use your PC while it is rendering / have a weaker computer, reduce CPU load OR reduce threads as
+> you see fit.
+Typically, reducing the number of threads that Chunky uses provides much more control over actual
+> system usage.
+Be aware that lower CPU load / fewer threads can significantly increase render times!

 Set Ray Depth to whatever you want.
 3-8 is usually good enough for most scenes.
 Increasing ray depth increases render times but improves accuracy and render quality; A balance is required.

-Click the Shutdown on render complete if you want your computer to shutdown after the target SPP has been reached.
+Click the Shutdown on render complete if you want your computer to shut down after the target SPP has been reached.

 > If you are using linux, this option will have no effect unless you allow the `shutdown` command to run without needing `sudo` as the command requires `sudo` permissions.
 For obvious reasons, Chunky won't store your sudo password for when it's time to execute the command x).
 You can find a guide on the internet fairly easily for allowing the shutdown command to run without `sudo`.